-Project Activity Potential Environmental Impacts Proposed Mitigation Measures Responsibility O&M Manual preparation workers.
-Impacts to health and safety of community.
-Prepare a comprehensive O&M manual to include periodic inspection and maintenance of roads, conduct of road repairs, etc. PMCU, PDSC Site selection of sources of construction materials such as sand and gravels.
-Extraction of materials can disrupt natural land contours and vegetation resulting in accelerated erosion; Disturbance in natural drainage patterns, ponding and water logging, and water pollution.
-Procure construction materials such as sand, gravels, or aggregates from government-authorized dealers only.
-If quarrying is to be the source, ensure to conduct at sites authorized by the government such as the Bangladesh Water Resources Development Board for sand quarrying.
-PMCU, PDSC Spoil management and disposal Inappropriate disposal of spoils will cause nuisances to affected properties, including siltation of canals.
-Identify designated disposal sites approved by the upazila.
-A spoil management plan will be developed (Appendix 12).
-PMCU, PDSC Construction camps Inappropriate location for construction camps will impact the general welfare and health and safety of the workers.
-Identify construction camp sites that are strategically located relative to the work sites.
-Ensure these camp sites can be easily provided with the basic amenities for the workers.
-PMCU, PDSC
+Project Activity Potential Environmental Impacts Proposed Mitigation Measures Responsibility Impacts Impacts to health and safety of community.
+PMCU, PDSC Site selection of sources of construction materials such as sand and gravels. materials can disrupt natural land contours materials such as sand, gravels, or aggregates from government-authorized dealers only. • If quarrying is to be the source, ensure to conduct at sites authorized by the government such as the Bangladesh Water Resources Development Board for sand quarrying.
+Spoil management and disposal Identify designated disposal sites approved by the upazila.
+A spoil management plan will be developed.
+PMCU, PDSC Construction camps Inappropriate location for construction camps will impact the general welfare and health and safety of the workers. , PMCŪ, PDSC